brentonlamar/FeatureFlags/README.md

 ## AppSettingsProvider
 This is the default provider that gets the feature configuration from the AppSettings / Web.config file.
 All default instances of Toggles use this provider.

+## MssqlSettingsProvider
+This is a handy provider that will run a specific query and return the *single* resultset.
+You _must_ craft your query in a way that there will only be a single resultset, similar to how the AppSettingsProvider would read a single "value".

+To use this provider, simply pass it into the toggle you'd like to overload.
+Then, you must specify a query in your configuration file.

+You may also provide query parameters to the provider by adding to the `ParameterValues` dictionary.
+Your query parameters must conform to the standard (ie, start with an `@` symbol and be found within the query), and the values will be attempted to be run as strings.

+# Advanced Usage